The South Carolina legislature voted to merge two versions of a bill that could increase the number of public charter schools in the state.

-This is the third major iteration of charter school legislation in the state since the alternative to traditional public education was legalized there in 1996.
-This year 17,000 South Carolina students are enrolled in 47 charter schools.
-Of those schools, 34 are sponsored by local school districts and 13 are part of the statewide charter school district, which includes both brick-and-mortar and virtual schools.
+This is the third major iteration of charter school legislation since the alternative to traditional public education was legalized in the state in 1996.
+This year, 17,000 South Carolina students are enrolled in 47 charter schools.
+Of that number, 34 schools are sponsored by local school districts and 13 are part of the statewide charter school district, which includes both brick-and-mortar and virtual schools.

 The bill would add a third funding source: independent sponsors.
-Proponents hope diversifying sponsor types would encourage universities, among others, to create charters as live teaching labs for education students, Ragley said.
+Proponents hope diversifying sponsor types would encourage universities, among others, to create charters as live teaching labs for education students.

-Under current law, charter funding sources may not pay for facilities.
-Charter schools often find and convert space in strip malls, churches, or office buildings.
+Under current law, charter funding sources may not pay for facilities, and charter schools often find and convert space in strip malls, churches or offices.

-The legislation would create a loan program enabling charters to accept federal, or more likely private, funds to pay rental and maintenance costs for school space.
+The new legislation creates a revolving loan program that would enable charters to accept federal, or more likely private, funds to pay rental and maintenance costs for a school space.

-“Charter schools are public schools; therefore, the students who are choosing to attend should have the same access and opportunities to facilities and a positive learning environment,” said Stephanie Grisham, spokeswoman for the National Alliance for Public Charter Schools.
+“Charter schools are public schools, therefore the students who are choosing to attend should have the same access and opportunities to facilities and a positive learning environment,” said Stephanie Grisham, spokeswoman for National Alliance for Public Charter Schools.

-Currently, South Carolina online students can participate in community or private extracurricular activities but not in public school programs.
-The bill would allow charter students to try out for sports team or take music classes at nearby traditional schools.
+Online students in South Carolina can participate in community or private programs, but not in public school programs.
+Under this bill, a charter student could try out for a sports team or take a music class at a nearby traditional school.

-The legislation would also permit single-gender schools.
-Currently, schools may offer single-gender classes only if they also offer coed classes.
+Additionally, the bill would permit the creation of single-gender schools.
+Currently, schools must offer single-gender classes in tandem with coed classes.